 15 Valentine's Day Gifts for Seniors

 Seniors can be notoriously hard to buy for, and Valentine's Day is no exception.
 In fact, consumers 65 and up are less likely to celebrate the day than other age groups -- less than 45 percent do, according to the National Retail Federation.
-That doesn't mean a thoughtful Valentine's present won't bring a smile to a grandparent or significant other, but skip the cliché flowers.
+That doesn't mean a thoughtful Valentine's present won't bring a smile -- though it's best to skip the cliché flowers.

 A box of chocolates is classic, but it's also a bit of a yawn.
 Instead, track down retro candy your sweetheart may have eaten as a child -- think Bottle Caps, candy buttons, Baby Ruth bars, Necco wafers, and the like -- and present it in a gift basket.
 Old Time Candy Company and CandyWarehouse.com have wide selections and offer gift boxes.

-Combine a love of food and family by gathering treasured recipes, adding favorites from family and friends, and making an heirloom that that can be passed down to the grandkids.
-Sites such as Heritage Cookbook and Blurb make the process fairly seamless, and you can add family photos to make the book a real keepsake.
+Combine a love of food and family by gathering treasured recipes, adding favorites from loved ones, and making an heirloom that that can be passed down to the grandkids.
+Sites such as Heritage Cookbook and Blurb make the process mostly seamless, and you can add family photos to make the book a real keepsake.
 Prices start as low as $15.

 Delight puzzle-solvers with one made out of a favorite family photo -- maybe an old wedding photo (perfect for Valentine's Day) or a new portrait of the grandkids.
 Shutterfly offers easy-to-customize templates that accommodate several pictures (starting at $30) while puzzle giant Ravensburger makes customized puzzles from 100 pieces all the way up to 1,500 (starting at $28).

-Many seniors are interested in tracing family history but may not know where to begin.
-A gift membership to a genealogical site with a massive collection of historical records, such as Ancestry, may be just the thing.
+Many seniors are interested in tracing family history to put a productive spin on retirement but may not know where to begin.
+A gift membership to a genealogical site, such as Ancestry, may be just the thing.
 If a subscription is too much -- prices start at $99 for six months of U.S. information only, or $149 for worldwide information -- consider giving a DNA test kit ($99) that will tell the recipient about their ethnic background.